AlexAntony3/quizzically/README.md

 * I expect contrasting elements to stand out when compared to the background.
 * I expect when the logo is clicked, the page is refreshed.

+### Requirements
+* The quiz must present questions according to the difficulty level selected.
+* The quiz must tally the score of incorrect and correct answers.
+* The page must be easy to read.
+* The quiz must be interactive and have effects when answers are hovered over.
+* All transitions of the page must be consistent throughout.

+---